 Support Solve issues

-In partnership with the BG, Design, and CSS, CPub creates WOL content that supports the business (examples: selling Windows and PCs; Store and Apps content), supports existing customers (by reacting to data and revisiting the content as appropriate), lands marketing campaigns, and helps continue building on the brand.
+Ourcontent supports the business (by selling Windows, PCs, and apps) existing customers (by continually improving the content).
+It also supports marketing campaigns, and helps continue building the Windows brand.

 Video

-Video continues to gain momentum as a significant content type on WOL, for not only the consumer audience, but for developers as well, and it remains a key area of investment.
-The emphasis on video as a main content deliverable represents a shift in planning as well as execution – video is no longer considered an add-on or a complement to inspirational and instructional content on WOL, it’s a vital content type on its own.
+Video is a significant content type on WOL for consumers.
+More recently, it’s gaining popularity with the developer audience, as well.
+It’s a key area of investment and represents a shift in planning as well as execution.
+Video is no longer considered an add-on or a complement to inspirational and instructional content on WOL, it’s a vital content type on its own.

-As we continue to evolve our strategy and expertise for creating video, there are two areas we will focus on: first, increase the diversity of videos we offer so that we are reaching customers the right way at the right time; and second, make sure that all video content represents a consistent approach and style that enhances both the brand and user experience.
+As we continue to evolve our video strategy and expertise, two areas need focus: first, increase the diversity of videos we offer so that we reach customers the right way at the right time; and second, make sure that all video content represents a consistent approach and style that enhances both the brand and user experience.

-To accomplish the first goal, we will continually prototype new editing, live action, and graphics techniques in order to meet a variety of business objectives as well as user needs.
-For the second, the video team has expanded its partnerships beyond CPUB in order to work with marketing, PR, Design, CSS, and other orgs.
+To accomplish the first goal, we’ll continually prototype new editing, live action, and graphics techniques to meet a variety of business objectives and customer needs.
+For the second goal, the video team has expanded its partnerships beyond CPub to work with Marketing, PR, Design, CSS, and other orgs.
 By being responsible for the majority of Windows video content, videos look like they’re from the same “family” and better underscore the brand.

-Our current offerings include:
+Our current video types include:

-How-to videos on WOL

-Support or tutorial videos
+How-to, support, and tutorial videos

-Overview pages/campaign landing environment videos on WOL (e.g. IE10)
+Overview pages and campaign landing environment videos (e.g. IE10)

-Product releases or updates, campaign releases (e.g. Hotmail migration to Outlook)
+Product and feature releases or updates, campaign releases (e.g. Hotmail migration to Outlook and SkyDrive on XBOX)

 Specific site-section updates or new content (e.g. selective sync)

-New feature releases (e.g. SkyDrive on XBOX)

-Developer videos – tutorials, code demos, conceptual overviews (e.g. types of apps you can create), support
+Developer videos – tutorials, support, code demos, and conceptual overviews (e.g. types of apps you can create)

 [Add link to video vision doc]